ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 --

 Hyperparameter tuning it's a form of **optimization**, since we are searching the space $P\_1 \\times \\dots \\times P\_h$ for the tuple giving the best, i.e., $\\approx$ optimal, effectiveness:
-- since it automatizes part of the design of a ML system, hyperparameter tuning may be considered a simple form of AutoML
+- since it automatizes part of the design of an ML system, hyperparameter tuning may be considered a simple form of AutoML

 ---